Periodical literature: Indefinite vs. part-publication

 These examples are related to the idea of an indefinitely continuing cycle of production and publication: magazines plan to continue publishing, not to stop after a predetermined number of editions.
 By contrast, a novel might be published in monthly parts, a method revived after the success of The Pickwick Papers by Charles Dickens.
 This approach is called part-publication, particularly when each part is from a whole work, or a serial, for example in comic books.
 It flourished during the nineteenth century, for example with Abraham John Valpy's Delphin Classics, and was not restricted to fiction.
+A practical differentiation between a serially published book and a book series is that the first involves pieces of a book being released over time (e.g., chapters, sections) whereas the latter involves complete books being released one after another.
+The distinction is a little blurrier in the case of a multivolume reference book released via part-publication, where each volume is from one viewpoint a "whole book" but from another viewpoint not a whole work.
+The Encyclopædia Metropolitana and the London Encyclopædia were instances of the latter type.

 Standard numbers

-The International Standard Serial Number (ISSN) is to serial publications (and by extension, periodicals) what the International Standard Book Number (ISBN) is to books: a standardized reference number.
+The International Standard Serial Number (ISSN) is to serial publications (and by extension, periodicals) essentially what the International Standard Book Number (ISBN) is to books: a standardized reference number.
+However, the ISSN only identifies the overall serial, not any specific volume or issue, so is of much less utility in finding and accessing particular content.

 Distribution

 Postal services often carry periodicals at a preferential rate; for example, Second Class Mail in the United States only applies to publications issued at least quarterly.